Femina-123/Rockbuster-Stealth-Online-Video-Service-Launch-Strategy/README.md

 # Acknowledgements
 Thanks to
 Rockbuster Stealth LLC for providing the data set.
-PostgreSQL for the database management system.
+And PostgreSQL for the database management system.